ankane/searchkick/README.md

 gem 'typhoeus'
 ```

-And create an initializer to reduce log noise with:
+To reduce log noise, create an initializer with:

 ```ruby
 Ethon.logger = Logger.new("/dev/null")